kalustian/6502-SBC/README.md

 \

 ```
 2) You will be prompted to start the Intel HEX transfer.
 Copy-and-paste the content of the (plain text ASCII) .hex file produced by your compiler into the terminal.
 In the case of vasm65 it creates an a.out file.
-Look into the a.out file using a file editor.If the file loads successfully, the message `Intel Hex Imported OK.` will be printed.
+Look into the a.out file using a file editor.
+If the file loads successfully, the message `Intel Hex Imported OK.` will be printed.
 If there are checksum errors, `Intel Hex Imported with checksum error.` will be printed.